Rail directions: Up and down

+there are two (2) up/down origins: Port Augusta and Adelaide.

-In Taiwan, trains travelling north towards Keelung on the west-coast Main Line and towards Badu on the Yilan Line are considered "up" trains.
-However, on other parts of the network, the terminology "clockwise" and "counter-clockwise" are used instead.
+In Taiwan, trains travelling north towards Keelung on the Western Trunk Line and towards Badu on the Yilan Line are considered "up" trains.
+However, on other parts of the network, the terminology "clockwise" and "counter-clockwise" is used instead.

+In Sweden, where trains run on the left (unlike roads which switched to running on the right in 1967), "up" (uppspår) refers to trains heading northbound, while "down" (nedspår) refers to trains heading southbound.
+Even numbers are always used for "up" trains while odd numbers are always used for "down" trains.

 Inbound and outbound

-In many commuter rail and rapid transit services in the United States, the rail directions are related to the location of the city center.
-The term inbound is used for the direction leading in toward the city center and outbound is used for the opposite direction leading out of the city center.
+In many commuter rail and rapid transit services in the United States, the rail directions are related to the location of the city centre.
+The term inbound is used for the direction leading in toward the city centre and outbound is used for the opposite direction leading out of the city centre.

 City name directions

 Some British rail directions commonly used are London and Country.
-The London end of a station is the end where trains to London depart.
-The country end is the opposite end, where trains to the country depart.
-This usage is problematic where more than one route to London exists (e.g. at Exeter St Davids, or Edinburgh Waverley).
+The London end of a station platform or train is the end nearer to London.
+First class accommodation, where provided, is usually at this end.
+The country end is the opposite end.
+This usage is problematic where more than one route to London exists (e.g. at Exeter St Davids via Salisbury or Bristol, or Edinburgh Waverley).